-- · Set the date and time - Perform a fresh air adjustment (part of a calibration) - Perform a span adjustment on all channels simultaneously (part of a calibration) - Perform a span adjustment on one channel at a time (part of a calibration) - Perform a bump test (if Bump Test Function is set to On using the GX-2009 User Setup Program) - Discharge the batteries with the REFRESH function
+- · Set the date and time - Perform a fresh air adjustment (part of a calibration) - Perform a span adjustment on all channels simultaneously (part of a calibration) - Perform a span adjustment on one channel at a time (part of a calibration) - Discharge the batteries with the REFRESH function

-NOTE: You can set the GX-2009 to alert you during the startup sequence when calibration or bump testing is due with the GX-2009 User Setup Program.
+NOTE: You can set the GX-2009 to alert you during the startup sequence when calibration is due with the GX-2009 User Setup Program.
 See the GX-2009 User Setup Program Operator's Manual for information on setting the Cal.
-Limit Display and Bump Limit Display parameters.
+Limit Display parameter.